ampl/mp/doc/tables/mysql.rst

 that satisfies certain nutritional requirements.
 It is described in `Chapter 2 of the AMPL book <http://www.ampl.com/BOOK/CHAPTERS/05-tut2.pdf>`__.

-We assume that you've installed the MySQL ODBC driver using the instructions above and have access to the MySQL ``test`` database.
+We assume that you've already installed the MySQL ODBC driver using the instructions above and have access to the MySQL ``test`` database.

 First download the data for the diet problem `diet-mysql.sql